Herobrine-pixel/TouchSensorLib/README.md

 ## 👤 Author

-Developed and maintained by **Herobrine Sah**
+Developed and maintained by **Herobrine Pixel**

-Feel free to [open an issue](https://github.com/your-repo/issues) or submit a pull request if you'd like to improve the library.
+Feel free to open an issue or submit a pull request if you'd like to improve the library.

 ---